YanxiaQin/TE5primeIsoforms/scripts/README.md

 - HLA-I allele list
 - Public mass spectrometry data used for peptide-level evaluation

 Raw sequencing data and large reference files are not redistributed here.
-Sample information is summarized in Supplementary Table S1, and transcript-level TE annotations and filtering information are provided in Supplementary Table S2.
+Sample information is summarized in Supplementary Table S1.

 ---